Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 summary: "This is the ultimate guide on how to create an Astro blog from scratch.
 By the end, you will have an Astro website and a blog ready to be deployed."
 ---

-Astro is a web framework to create content-driven websites.
-It is allows you to build extremely fast website.
-It is perfectly for building blogs and we are going to do exactly that.
-We are going build an Astro blog from scratch.
+Astro is a web framework for creating content-driven websites.
+It allows you to build extremely fast websites.
+It is perfect for building blogs and we are going to do exactly that.
+We are going to build an Astro blog from scratch.

 You can find the complete code here: [https://github.com/Ramkarthik/astro-blog-tutorial](https://github.com/Ramkarthik/astro-blog-tutorial)